OpenFactoryTwin/ofact/CODE_OF_CONDUCT.md

 - Personal insults, especially those using racist or sexist terms;
 - Excessive or unnecessary profanity;
 - Advocating for, or encouraging, any of the above behavior; and
-- Other conduct that could reasonably be considered inappropriate in a professional setting
+- Other conduct which could reasonably be considered inappropriate in a professional setting

 ## Handling of violations

-Reports should be directed to repository@openfactorytwin.org.
-The Conduct Committee’s role is to receive and address reported violations of this Code and ensure a fair and speedy resolution.
+Reports should be directed to {}. # ToDo email address It is the Conduct Committee’s role to receive and address reported violations of this Code and to ensure a fair and speedy resolution.

 Contributors who do not follow this Code in good faith may face temporary or permanent repercussions as determined by